 The station had jazz programs all day and overnight, with folk music and other ethnic music features some evenings and on weekends.
-It also regularly broadcast Milwaukee Public School Board meetings and, of course, (Your Milwaukee Schools) was in the administration building on W. Vliet Street.
+It also regularly broadcast Milwaukee Public School Board meetings (WYMS—Your Milwaukee Schools), and, of course, was in the administration building on W. Vliet Street.

 The great thing about having more regular air time was the expanded chance to select and program the music, which every d.j. did.
-Bill Bruckner functioned as program director but chose to have marginal say in what any recordings any of us chose.
-We had two turntables and two CD players.
-Which meant that I could play my many LPs collected from my days at WNCN, WBAI, Radio Genova Sound, Rai and KHFM and those CDs I’d collected as a writer for Footlights Magazine (see below) as well as to explore the station’s extraordinary CD library.
+Bill Bruckner functioned as program director but chose to have marginal say in what recordings any of us selected.
+We had two turntables and two CD players, which meant that I could play my many LPs collected from my days at WNCN, WBAI, Radio Genova Sound, RAI, and KHFM and those CDs I’d collected as a writer for Footlights Magazine (see below), as well as to explore the station’s extraordinary CD library.

-By mid-1998., Bill, who’d hosted the morning drive show from 6 to 10 am, decided that he’d had enough of getting up way early in the morning and asked me if I’d like to switch shifts with him.
+By mid-1998, Bill, who’d hosted the morning drive show from 6 a.m. to 10 a.m., decided that he’d had enough of getting up way early in the morning and asked me if I’d like to switch shifts with him.
 I was delighted.

-The board was thrilled to have a hand in booking some of most famous musicians and we quickly engaged Dave Brubeck for one concert and Gerry Mulligan for another (re Mulligan see above New York part of this memoir “Jazz Plus a Few Other Cats”).
+The board was thrilled to have a hand in booking some of most famous musicians, and we quickly engaged Dave Brubeck for one concert and Gerry Mulligan for another.
+(Re: Mulligan, see above for the New York part of this memoir, “Jazz Plus a Few Other Cats.”)
 I was the m.c. for both of those concerts.
 No surprise.
-I had been hosting pre and post-concert events for the Milwaukee Symphony (more about that later too).
+I had been hosting pre- and post-concert events for the Milwaukee Symphony (more about that later, too).

 I interviewed her on the phone where she lamented that so much of what the band had recently recorded for BMI was only being released in Japan.
 Evidently the company didn’t think big band recordings sold well enough to try to market them widely.
 Toshiko knew that the band wouldn’t get larger audiences without new CDs able to stimulate interest.
 And we at WYMS, a jazz station, consistent with BMI’s reluctance, had no new promotional discs.

-She and second husband Lew Tabackin started the 16 member big band in 1973 engaging L.A. studio musicians.
+She and second husband Lew Tabackin started the 16-member big band in 1973, engaging L.A. studio musicians.
 It was not a profit-making enterprise, so much so that Toshiko copied the arrangements herself.
 It was always her own music that was featured, her choice.
-“I wanted to find an outlet for my writing and try to accumulate a real library to leave behind me when I’m gone.”
+“I wanted to find an outlet for my writing and try to accumulate a real library to leave behind when I’m gone.”

 As for Toshiko’s influences, musically and otherwise: “Everything you do, everything you see is part of your heart.
 My music is part of my experience, part of myself.”